edac713/gearheadhats/faq-shipping.md

 ## How does this work?
 It’s easy, just select a hat and patch, add to your cart and you’re done.
 We’ll give you a 2D preview of what your custom hat will look like before checking out to ensure the colors match and you’re happy with your selection.
 ## Do we have a Storefront?
-No, not yet but we have solid plans to open a local studio that will be managed by one of our sons once they finish college.
+Not yet but we have solid plans to open a local studio.
 ## Do we have any Social Media pages?
-(Insert Instagram logo/link here)
-Yes, find & like us on Instagram at Gearheadhatstore.
-We’ll be posting pictures of available patches on Instagram simultaneously with our website.
+Yes, find & like us on Instagram @gearheadhats.
+We’ll be posting pictures/reels of available patches on Instagram simultaneously with our website.
 ## Do we sell patches by themselves?
-Not yet, maybe down the road.
+Yes we do!
+Although why take the fun out of it?
 Customizing your own personal hat is a great experience.
-Why take the fun out of it?
 ## Do we offer sewing service for your own personal patches?
-Not yet, our initial business model is not set up for this yet.
-This will be one of the first business expansions we’ll do before the end of year 2020.
+We will eventually provide a service like that but no not currently, our initial business model is not set up for this yet.

 # Shipping
 - Lead Time:  Your hat will arrive in 14 days or less from the you place your order